JHenzi/robot-diary/README.md

 ```

 **Note**: The Docker image includes:
-- ✅ FFmpeg (for live webcam frame capture)
+- ✅ FFmpeg (for frame extraction)
-- ✅ Playwright with Chromium (for webcam URL extraction)
+- ✅ yt-dlp (for YouTube stream access)
 - ✅ All Python dependencies

 ## License